ArgonDesign/alogic/doc/fsms.md

 `main` after reset.
 FSM code can also be partitioned into multiple control functions.
 If the execution reaches the end of the body of a control function, the function returns (control is transferred to the call site).
 When the `main` function returns, control is transferred to the beginning of `main` again, with the execution thus proceeding in an infinite loop.
 The body of the example FSM above takes 1 cycle to execute, then it reaches the end of `main`, and hence the body is effectively executed on every clock cycle.

 An FSM that, depending on the state of an input port, would apply one of 2 different kinds of processing could be defined using the following pattern:

-<a href="http://afiddle.argondesign.com/?example=fsms_functions.alogic">Fiddle with this code here.</a>

 ```
 fsm one_or_the_other {